Splurov/rsync-watch/README.md

 - Execute `npm install`
 - Copy `config.json.example` to `config.json`
 - Edit `config.json`
+    - Exclude pattern must be compatible with <https://man.developpez.com/man1/rsync/#L16>
+      and <https://github.com/micromatch/micromatch#matching-features> at the same time
 - Execute `npm run sync` to start sync and watch

 ## Changelog

+### 3.0.0

+- \[Breaking\] Exclude config also applied to watcher (before only for rsync).
+  Pattern must be compatible with <https://man.developpez.com/man1/rsync/#L16>
+  and <https://github.com/micromatch/micromatch#matching-features> at the same time

+### 2.0.1

+- Update dependencies to latest versions

 ### 2.0.0